DanNixon/maker-space-wiki/src/proposal/solutions_considered.md

 # Solutions Considered

+Here is a brief overview of the things that have been considered before arriving at the [proposed solution](./proposed_solution/).

 ## Continue using PBworks and just update the content

 Essentially keep on doing what we currently are, but perhaps with a bit of a push to keep the documentation up to date.